 - I used to think that relationships were about being liked.
 This was an error.
-In transitioning away from being liked, I addressed limits in my idea of good relationships.
+In transitioning away from being liked, I repaired a misunderstanding of good relationships.

 - I used to think that teams were about getting things done.
-In transitioning away from being effective, I corrected similar misunderstandings about good teams.
+In transitioning away from being effective, I corrected a similar misunderstanding about good teams.

 These powerful new values and perspectives come from negative feelings.
 Without our feelings, we’d be stuck with primitive values like being liked and being effective.

-I believe all this—feelings, values, reconciliation—is part of being human, just like language or gesture.
-But many of us have lost track of it.
+I believe all this—feelings, values, reconciliation—is just part of being human, like speech or gesture.
+But this process is unfamiliar to many people.
 If feelings are natural, why is the nature of feelings so obscure?

 - Individually, why are we confused about feelings and values?

-- Societally, why does that confusion become widespread?
+- Socially, why does that confusion become widespread?

 - Another myth is the hysterical person — usually a woman — whose feelings don’t mean anything about what’s important to her.
 The myth is that she should ignore her feelings — either through retail therapy, or toughing it out, or achieving equanimity, depending on her subculture.

-These myths are supported and furthered in the dominant approaches to clinical psychology: the stoic view is supported by CBT and life coaching; the hysteric view is supported by various cathartic release / expressive therapies, by mindfulness training, by some forms of family therapy, and by co-counseling.
+These myths are often supported and furthered in clinical psychology: the stoic view is supported by some CBT and life coaching; the hysteric view is supported by various cathartic release / expressive therapies, by mindfulness training, by some forms of family therapy, and by co-counseling.

-If these cultural myths and false beliefs are so bad for us on an individual level, why are they widespread?
-Here’s my guess: they’ve made people more predictable and thus into better social cogs.
+I wonder why these cultural myths — which are so bad for us on an individual level — are so widespread.
+Here’s one idea about how this happened: they make people more predictable, and thus into better social cogs.

-A person is easier to control when they’re not good at feeling through and when they believe their values are irreconcilable.
-They’ll be a better consumer and (at least in a bureaucracy) a better producer.
+I think a person is easier to control if they’re not good at feeling through and if they believe their values are irreconcilable.
+They’ll be a better consumer and — within a bureaucracy — a better producer.

-So perhaps the subcultures which are most successful in fitting into organizations, bureaucracies, and institutions are those with cultural myths and false beliefs.
-And when people are trained to be successful, these cultural myths and false beliefs will be encouraged.
+So perhaps the subcultures which are most successful in fitting into organizations, bureaucracies, and institutions are those with cultural myths.
+It therefore follows that when people are trained to be successful, these cultural myths are encouraged.

 This would create a pattern we see today: the more successful a group, the more confused about feelings and wisdom.

-So for now, expect to be surrounded by people who are bad at feeling through, who aren’t discerning or wise, and who are mired in cultural myths and false beliefs.
-This will remain the case until organizations and institutions work differently.
+So, for now, we are surrounded by people who are bad at feeling through, who aren’t discerning or wise, and who are mired in cultural myths.
+This will be true until organizations and institutions work differently.

-But you can help the people close to you:
+In the meantime, you can help those close to you:

 - If they have trouble feeling their feelings, sit with them.
-Ask them to feel inside themselves, to express their feelings, and treat them as valuable.
+Ask them to feel inside themselves, to express their feelings, and to treat their feelings as valuable.

-- When someone’s expressing feelings, ask what they are about.
+- When someone expresses feelings, ask what they are about.
 Find out what’s important to the person.
 Let them know that you take it seriously.
-You want to help them get what’s important to them.
+Help them get what’s important to them.

-- If they don’t see their values as reconcilable, try asking about their conflicting values.
-Show how they might be reconciled.
+- If they fear their values are irreconcilable, ask for more detail.
+Show them they might be reconciled.
 Express optimism that their feelings will lead to wisdom.